May Minamahal (film): Plot

 With the death of Ronald, who suffered a heart attack while preparing for their family picnic, Carlitos, the only son, was informed by his aunt Gloria that he is now the family patriarch.
-He then consoles his mother, Becky, and siblings from his passing.
+He then consoles his mother, Becky, and siblings about his passing.
 As the man of the house, he takes care of all the responsibilities, particularly the finances and properties.
 The following day, at the company, when Carlitos is invited by his workmates to eat lunch at the cafeteria, he meets Monica, but she becomes offended when he stares at her and teases her.

 Back at home, the whole Tagle family gathered to discuss their finances and assets, including the vehicles, and decided to sell their family van despite the complaints from Mandy.
 Soon after, Carlitos begins a short conversation with Monica, who is working on her assignments.
 Later, Carlitos became pressured by the problems involving criticisms from his sister, Trina, and her boyfriend about the van being sold at a lower price, as well as his verbal confrontation with his younger sister, Mandy, for staying out late with her boyfriend.
 Becky reminds her son that as long as he is the patriarch, she is still his mother.

 At the supermarket, Carlitos and Monica meet again, with the former inviting her to eat merienda.
-Monica agrees to join, where they will eat and exchange stories, particularly sports and movies.
+Monica agrees to join, where they will eat and exchange stories, particularly talking about their interests like sports and movies.
 At night, Carlitos returns home from Monica's car and promises to call her later on the telephone.
 As Monica returns home, she is scolded by her older brother Bombit due to her use of his car, and she handles the cooking for dinner instead.
 A few moments later, Carlitos and Monica resume their exchange of stories via telephone, with the former being witnessed by his sisters.
 On the following sunny day, the whole Tagle family is bonded together, and Carlitos assures his mother that he will take care of all their family obligations.